leewtai/leewtai.github.io/courses/stat_computing/README.md

 #### What do you mean by teaching R via examples and errors?
 The biggest challenge and annoyance for many non-programmers who want to learn R is:
-- The overwhelming amount of details that create a steep learning curve yet seem useless for early programming
+- The overwhelming amount of details that create a steep learning curve yet seems useless for early programming
-- The shallow amount of details when learning via copy/pasting code because you don't have the confidence how things would change in actual practice
+- The shallow amount of details when learning via copy/pasting code because you don't have the confidence how things would change in practice

-This is written to hopefully strike a balance for people who simultaneously feel both sides of the problem.
+This is written to hopefully strike a balance for people who feel both problems.
-To achieve this, we will introduce the programming concepts while trying to execute some data analysis.
+To achieve this, we will introduce the programming concepts while performing some data analysis.
 We will also introduce examples and errors that will help correct your misconceptions of the code.
-We will constantly ask you to **predict/guess** what would happen under a different scenario to deepen your understanding of basic R programming.
+We will constantly ask you to predict/guess what would happen under a different scenario to deepen your understanding of basic R programming.

-Overall, we will **focus** on data wrangling and simulations but will **not focus** on data structures and algorithms efficiencies (e.g. sorting, recursion).
+Overall, we will **focus** on data wrangling and simulations (e.g. joins, for-loops) but will **not focus** on data structures and algorithms efficiencies (e.g. sorting, recursion).

 #### My assumptions
 My assumption is that you have been exposed to
 - basic statistical concepts like the average, sample standard deviation (vs population variance), and histograms.
-- calculators and Excel (Google Spreadsheets)
+- calculators and Excel

 #### Setting up
 I encourage you to set up [Jupyter Notebooks on your computer](../../setup/conda_and_navigator_setup.md)